 Weekly Insect Sampling Report: July 31, 2015

-Aphids: Aphids were not found at any locations.
-Map not shown given low risk from aphids across the region.
+Aphids: Aphids were not found at any of the locations.
+The map not shown given low risk from aphids across the region.

-Hessian fly: Larvae of Hessian fly (HF), the primary damaging stage in wheat and barley crops, were not found at any sampling locations.
+Hessian fly: Larvae of Hessian fly (HF), the primary damaging stage in wheat and barley crops, were not found at any of the sampling locations.

 Cereal Leaf Beetle: Cereal leaf beetles were not collected at any of the 11 sampling locations.

 Grasshoppers: Grasshoppers (GH) were found at 4 of 5 sampling locations, at a density ranging from 0.03 to 0.10 per 100 sweeps.
 The average grasshopper density is calculated per sweep, out of 100 total sweeps.
 Populations have decreased from their high-points in the middle of July.
 The map not shown given low risk from grasshoppers across the region.